My Friend Asked Me What Flat Shoe Trends Will Be Big This Year—I Sent Her These 5 Key Styles

 1. Silver

-Style Notes: Metallics may be associated with the festive party scene, but I predict that silver will continue to pop up in 2025, too.
+Style Notes: Metallics may be associated with the festive party scene, but silver will continue to pop up in spring, too.
 Follow Camille's example and use silver flats to add a fun twist to casual ensembles, whether you opt for the Scandi-inspired look of Mary Janes with jeans or the Noughties nostalgic look of ballet flats.

 2. Animal Print

-Style Notes: If you loved the resurgence of the leopard print trend over the past few months, good news—it's going nowhere in 2025.
-In fact, the options are expanding to cover all animal print, with the classics like snakeskin joining leopard as a top choice.
+Style Notes: If you loved the resurgence of the leopard print trend over the past few months, good news—it's going nowhere for spring.
+In fact, the options are expanding to cover all animal print, with the likes of snake print and cow joining leopard as a top choice, too.

 3. Suede Loafers

-Style Notes: Loafers are the classic flat shoe that everyone needs to own, and so it's no surprise that they'll be a fixture in the new year.
-They may not be the most practical for rainy British winter, but suede loafers are undeniably chic, and are a great option to pull out on those dry days and provide an elegant touch to any outfit.
+Style Notes: Loafers are the classic flat shoe that everyone needs to own, and so it's no surprise that they'll be a fixture this year.
+They may not be the most practical for rainy British weather days, but suede loafers are undeniably chic, and are a great option to pull out on those dry days to provide an elegant touch to any outfit.

 Gucci may be the go-to for designer loafers, but I'm personally eyeing up this suede Prada pair.